DrakeData/MSDS434-Final_P2/README.md

 WHERE dataframe = 'training'
 ;
 ```
-The model took 1 hour and 34 minutes to run and cost about $7 to run [look into cost].
+The model took 1 hour and 34 minutes to complete and the resources cost about $12 to run.

 ![auto_ml_rt](images/automl1.PNG)